Lie coalgebras and rational homotopy theory II: Hopf invariants: Applications and open questions

 \subsection{Wedges of spheres}

-Revisiting Example~\ref{E:wedge1}, recall that a model for cochains on a wedge of spheres $X$ is just the graded vector space $W$ with one generator $w_{i}$ in the appropriate dimension for each sphere, with trivial products and differential. \refT{complete} now implies that the linear dual of $\pi_{*}(X)$ is the cofree Lie coalgebra on $W$.
-Using \refC{cobracket} and the perfect pairing between free Lie algebras and cofree Lie coalgebras to deduce that the homotopy groups of $X$ are just the free Lie algebra on $W$, yielding a short and conceptually simple route to the rational Hilton-Milnor Theorem.
-Moreover, we not only know what the homotopy Lie algebra is but see explicitly how to determine whether two maps into wedges of spheres are homotopic.
-The vector space $\E(W)$ is spanned by cocycles of the form $w_{\sigma(1)}|w_{\sigma(2)}|\cdots|w_{\sigma(k)}$. as $\sigma$ varies over the symmetric group.
-Following Example~\ref{E:mfld} represent $w_{i}$ by the ``Thom class'' associated to a point $p_{i}$ (away from the basepoint) of each wedge factor $S^{d_{i}}$.
-Given some map $f: S^{n} \to X$ we let $W_{i} = f^{-1}(p_{i}) \subset \R^{d_{i}}$.
-The argument in Example~\ref{E:mfld} applies, and we interpret the Hopf invariant of $\gamma_{\sigma}$ as a linking number of the $W_{i}$, counting the number of times (with signs) that a point in $W_{\sigma(1)}$ lies ``directly above'' one in $W_{\sigma(2)}$ which in turn lies above one in $W_{\sigma(3)}$, etc. Thus the rational homotopy class of $f$ is determined by such counts.
+Revisiting Example~\ref{E:wedge1}, recall that a model for cochains on a wedge of spheres $X$ is just the graded vector space $W$ with one generator $w_{i}$ in the appropriate dimension for each sphere, with trivial products and differential. \refT{complete} now implies that the linear dual of $\pi_{*}(X)$ is just the cofree Lie coalgebra on $W$.
+We take advantage of \refC{cobracket} and the perfect pairing between free Lie algebras and cofree Lie coalgebras to deduce the Hilton-Milnor Theorem that the homotopy groups of $X$ are just the free Lie algebra on $W$.

+We not only know what the homotopy Lie algebra is but we see explicitly how to determine whether two maps into wedges of spheres are homotopic.
+The vector space $\E(W)$ is spanned by cocycles of the form $\gamma_{\sigma} =